-Wilderness Information Center: All WIC locations are closed to the public but WIC staff are available by email or phone 7 days a week at 360-565-3100 from 9:00 am to 4:00pm.
-Bear Canisters are available for lending on a limited basis from the back porch from 9:00 am to 4:00pm.
+Wilderness Information Center: Staff are available by email or phone 7 days a week at 360-565-3100 from 9:00 am to 5:00 pm.
+Bear canisters are available for lending on a limited basis from the back porch from 9:00 am to 5:00pm.

 Check the Hurricane Ridge webcam and weather forecast.